 The perfect time to polish

 Instead of using grainy scrubs that tend to leave bath water gritty, my favorite way to ‘polish’ skin is to mix some fine table salt (sea salt is too scratchy) with a great body oil.
 For evening, Rodin Lavender Body Oil is pure skin- and soul-soothing luxury.
 Massage the mixture firmly all over your body, then get in the bath.
 The hot water causes the salt to dissolve (salt water deep-cleanses the pores), while the oil remains on your skin, leaving it soft, nourished and gleaming.
-For a more intensive treatment, run your bath a little hotter than usual and enjoy a really good 20-30 minute soak – it literally saturates the top layer of dry skin, so you can then slough it off using a textured mitt or cloth.
+For a more intensive treatment, run your bath a little hotter than usual and enjoy a really good 20-30-minute soak – it literally saturates the top layer of dry skin, so you can then slough it off using a textured mitt or cloth.
 This is brilliant pre-vacation, but don’t do it too often – once a month is enough.
-It’s similar to the technique used in the famous Russian baths or the Middle Eastern hammams.
+It’s similar to the technique used in the famous Russian baths or Middle Eastern hammams.

 The essential oil